-Prerequisites: PSY 2023 or 3093, and PSY 2053, 2074 (or comparable), senior major, and mutual consent of advisor. faculty supervising and supervisor.
+Prerequisites: PSY 2023 or 3093, and PSY(SOC) 2053 and PSY 2074 (or comparable), senior major, and mutual consent of advisor, supervising faculty and industry supervisor.
 This course is a jointly supervised field placement in an area business or industry.
 Emphasis is placed on integration of theory and classroom work with on-the-job experience.
 The placement is designed for students who are considering work in the area of industrial/organizational or consumer psychology.
 The purchase of professional liability insurance is required.